Johnny Depp as Paul Kemp, expatriate American journalist

 Kemp’s casual footwear of choice in Puerto Rico is a pair of tan suede chukka boots.
 He wears the chukkas with cream socks that nicely continue the leg line into his favorite pairs of beige chinos.

-Kemp adds a vintage touch to his otherwise timeless outfit by donning a pair of Sol Amor wraparound sunglasses with a curved gold semi-frame across the front and brown-tinted bubble lenses.
+Kemp adds an appropriately vintage touch to his otherwise timeless outfit by donning a pair of vintage wraparound sunglasses with a curved gold semi-frame across the front and brown-tinted bubble lenses.
+Known as the “Spectacular” sunglasses, these sunglasses were made first by Sol Amor in the 1950s before Renauld began manufacturing them in the ’60s.

 The plain military-style wristwatch that Kemp wears on his left wrist suits his character, modeled after Hunter S. Thompson who had just come off of a two-year stint in the U.S. Air Force before he took his job in San Juan.
-The plain steel case, black dial, and tan strap is indicative of watches like the Hamilton Khaki that were provided to the American military during the era.
+The plain steel case, black dial, and tan strap is indicative of watches like the A-11 (and its A-17 successor) that were manufactured by companies like Elgin, Bulova, Waltham, and Hamilton for issue to American servicemen of the era.

 How to Get the Look